ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

 of each specific network.

- * Gateways are trusted: The gateways are assumed to be trusted to carry-out all the stages of the protocol described in this architecture.
+ * Gateways are trusted: The gateways are assumed to be trusted to carry out all the stages of the protocol described in this architecture.

 # Gateway Interoperability Modes